HamzehSamhouri/TideTunes/README.md

 * [Contact](#contact)

 ## General Information
-Full stack music application designed for music enthusiasts to review and track their favorite music.
+Full stack music application designed for music enthusiasts to play and review their favorite tracks.
 Developed utilizing the ***Spotify API***, MongoDB, Express React and Node.

 <br>